What is an AWS VPC, and why is it important for cloud infrastructure?

 What is a VPC Transit Gateway, and how does it simplify network architecture?

-a hub that connects multiple VPCs and on-premises networks.
+Answer: A VPC Transit Gateway is a service that simplifies network architecture by acting as a hub that connects multiple VPCs and on-premises networks.
 It reduces the need for complex VPC peering and simplifies routing.
 However, you should be aware of the routing limitations and data transfer costs associated with it.

 How can you enforce encryption between instances in a VPC, even if developers do not configure it at the application level?